BDC Hamburger Icon

 Generation X (1965-1980)

-Generation X, often referred to as “the middle child,” is the generation sandwiched between boomers and millennials; they make up a third of the workforce.
-Members of Gen X range in age from 43 to 58.
+Generation X, often referred to as “the middle child,” is the generation sandwiched between boomers and millennials; they comprise 31 percent of the workforce.
+Members of Gen X range from 44 to 59.

 Here’s what you should know about Gen Xers: